-German specialty glass and glass-ceramics manufacturer and supplier Schott is building a pharmaceutical glass tubing production facility in Jinyun, China.
+German speciality glass and glass-ceramics manufacturer and supplier Schott built a new glass tubing production facility in Jinyun, China, adding 20,000t of pharmaceutical manufacturing capacity to the company.

-Plans were announced in October 2018 while the ground-breaking ceremony was held in August 2019.
+Plans for the development of the facility were announced in October 2018, while the ground-breaking ceremony was held in August 2019.

-The new pharmaceutical glass tubing production facility will be located in Jinyun County in the Zhejiang Province of China.
+The new pharmaceutical glass tubing production facility is located in Jinyun County in the Zhejiang Province of China.

-Schott’s new pharmaceutical glass tubing production plant spans 113,000m² and will manufacture Fiolax® glass tubing, which is a 5.0 middle borosilicate glass.
+Schott’s new pharmaceutical glass tubing production plant spans 113,000m² and manufactures Fiolax® glass tubing, which is a 5.0 middle borosilicate glass.

-The manufacturing process will use Schott’s perfeXion™ quality processing technology, which will adhere to the company’s global quality criteria and incorporate complete quality control for each individual tube.
+The manufacturing process uses Schott’s perfeXion™ quality processing technology, which adheres to the company’s global quality criteria and incorporates complete quality control for each tube.

-The Fiolax glass tubes can be developed into various pharmaceutical containers such as flasks, syringes and ampoules.
-They are manufactured using an optoelectric measuring system, which monitors the production of each tube to ensure high-quality products.
+The Fiolax glass tubes can be developed into various pharmaceutical containers such as vials, flasks, syringes, cartridges and ampoules.
+The tubes are manufactured using an optoelectric measuring system, which monitors the production of each tube to ensure high-quality products.
+The majority of COVID-19 vaccine projects rely on such glass-based packaging.

 The glass tubing preserves the efficacy of medicine while its high hydrolytic resistance decreases contamination risks, leading to minimal packaging requirements.